Workshop: Learn how to Git

 Evangelizing WTD to development and other groups

 Building navigation for your doc site: 5 best practices

 Although users typically arrive at doc websites in a confused and impatient state, not sure of where to find what they're looking for, good navigation can guide them to the right answer.
 Good navigation anticipates users' needs, provides links in commonly viewed places, and brings the right topic into the foreground amid hundreds of other topics.

-As you build out the navigation for your doc site, follow these best practices:
+As you build out the navigation for your doc site, follow these 5 design principles:

 You have already succeeded: Design critique guidelines make feedback easier.